KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/wallet.md

 This method is part of the new <b>ac_staked</b> functionality.
 :::

-The `getbalance64` method is used only on asset chains that are utilizing the `ac_staked` functionality.
-On KMD-based Proof-of-Stake (PoS) asset chains, all staked coins are placed into one of 64 segments (`segid`'s').
+The `getbalance64` method is used only on Smart Chains that are utilizing the `ac_staked` functionality.
+On KMD-based Proof-of-Stake (PoS) Smart Chains, all staked coins are placed into one of 64 segments (`segid`'s').
 The `getbalance64` method returns the balance of coins in each `segid`.
 For further information, please reach out to our support team.

 ## getnewaddress